LitBits Audiobooks

 Hymns of the dead and tragic tales.

-Beneath the boughs, where shadows dance,
+Beneath the boughs where shadows dance,

 Phantoms lingered in the midnight air,

-Their hollow gaze, an empty stare.
+Their hollow gaze an empty stare.

-A midnight walk, with tombstones old,
+A midnight walk with tombstones old,

 I heard stories and secrets told.

-Whispers rising from the cold, damp ground,
+Whispers rising from the cold,

-Creaking floorboards, a ghostly moan,
+Creaking floorboards a ghostly moan,

 Shivers on my skin like frost,

-Where broken hearts and hopes were lost.
+Where broken hearts and hopes are lost.

-A spirit's touch, a frosty breath,
+A spirit's touch a frosty breath,

-Chilled by graves, the embrace of death.
+Chilled by the graves the embrace of death.

 They forced me then to dance and sway,

-In the ghostly night, where phantoms play.
+In the ghostly night where phantoms play.

 Beware the hour when the clock strikes twelve,